Vote Jo

 And what are Honiton Town Council’s plans for the new era of local governance?

-HTC is considering plans to merge with other local parish councils (in effect bringing back the old Honiton Municipal Borough abolished in 1974) to increase tax revenue and use the money take over local rubbish collections and to build a multi-storey car park in Lace Walk.
+HTC is considering plans to increase tax revenue raised from Honiton residents and use the money take over services previously provided by EDDC … and build a multi storey car park in Lace Walk.
+I will write more about their plans later.

 Independent Thinking